asbhogal/a11y-stack/README.md

 PR's and discussions are welcome to support the continuation of this project.
 Please read the guidelines before posting an issue or submitting a pull request

+## Acknowledgements

+ - A big thanks to [Kalon Robson](https://github.com/kalon-robson) for helping to get this project launched.

 ## Contact

 support@a11y-stack.com